DaGamer12345/messagerino/README.md

 # messagerino
-Adds "erino" or "ino" to the end of every word, and maintains punctuation and number in those words.
+Adds "erino" or "rino" to the end of every word, and maintains punctuation and number in those words.